Latest News in Pendleton, OR

 Eason, Hartman, Thompson Named PCM/HS Students of the Month

-Sam Eason, Cortlyn Hartman, and Jacey Thompson have been recognized as the PCM/HS Students of the Month for September at Pendleton County Middle/High School.
-Eason, the Academic Student of the Month, is involved in multiple sports and extracurricular activities, showcasing his dedication and leadership.
+Sam Eason, Cortlyn Hartman, and Jacey Thompson have been recognized as the Students of the Month for September at Pendleton County Middle/High School.
+Eason, the Academic Student of the Month, is involved in various extracurricular activities including sports and clubs.
+This acknowledgment highlights the achievements of outstanding students in the local educational community.

 News Topics